dgaddy/silent_speech/README.md

 The current commit contains only the most recent model, but the versions from prior papers can be found in the commit history.
 On an ASR-based open vocabulary evaluation, the latest model achieves a WER of approximately 36%.

+The repository also includes code for directly converting silent speech to text.
+See the section labeled [Silent Speech Recognition](#silent-speech-recognition).

 ## Data

 The EMG and audio data can be downloaded from <https://doi.org/10.5281/zenodo.4064408>.
 The scripts expect the data to be located in a `emg_data` subdirectory by default, but the location can be overridden with flags (see the top of `read_emg.py`).